 Revenue comprises the fair value of the consideration received or receivable for the sale of products or services in the ordinary course of the Group’s activities.
 Revenue is shown net of value-added tax, returns, rebates and discounts and after eliminating intercompany revenue within the Group.

 The Group recognizes revenue when the amount of revenue can be reliably measured and it is probable that future economic benefits will flow to the entity.
 The amount of revenue is not considered to be reliably measurable until all contingencies relating to the revenue have been resolved.
 The Group bases its estimates on historical results, taking into consideration the type of customer, the type of transaction and the specifics of each agreement.

-The Group operates multiple chains of retail outlets for selling optical products including insurance related to these products.
-Revenue is recognized only when the earning process is complete.
-This means that any prepayments made by customers are not considered as revenues yet and should be accounted for as deferred income.
+The Group operates multiple chains of retail outlets for selling optical products including services related to these products.
+Optical product revenues are recognized only when the earning process is complete.
+Therefore the moment of ordering is not a determining factor and prepayments made by customers are not considered as revenues yet and are accounted for as deferred income.
 The earning process is considered complete upon delivery to the customer.
-The moment of ordering by the customer is not a determining factor.
-Optical retail revenue is usually in cash or by debit or credit card or claimed by the Group to healthcare institutions.
-Insurance-related income is recognized based upon historical data regarding claim ratios and upon the duration of the insurance contracts.
+Optical retail revenue is usually in cash or by debit or credit card or claimed from healthcare institutions.
+Income from optical products related services include extended warranties and commissions on consumer insurances and is recognized based upon the duration of the underlying contracts.